Skip to main content

-Hong Kong General Holidays 2026: Complete List and Deadline Planning Guide
+Hong Kong General Holidays 2026: Full List & Deadline Impact

-hong kong general holidays 2026, hong kong public holidays 2026, business day calculator hong kong, deadline planning hong kong, general holidays ordinance
+hong kong general holidays 2026, hong kong public holidays 2026, hong kong statutory holidays 2026, business day calculator hong kong, deadline planning hong kong, general holidays ordinance

-Hong Kong General Holidays 2026: Complete List and Deadline Planning Guide
+Hong Kong General Holidays 2026: Full List & Deadline Impact

-Two teams can start from the same date and reach different deadline results — not because someone miscounted, but because they treated holidays differently.
+Two teams count from the same date and land on different deadlines.
+Neither miscounted — they just treated holidays differently.

 2026 General Holidays at a glance

-Hong Kong has 17 General Holidays in 2026, as designated under the General Holidays Ordinance (Cap.
+Hong Kong has 17 General Holidays in 2026 under the General Holidays Ordinance (Cap.
 149).
-Two holidays required Sunday substitution this year.
+Two required Sunday substitution this year.

 Date Day Holiday Notes